|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The kamikaze is an iconic bar drink that has been around since the mid-20th century.
-It's one of the best-known vodka "martinis" and offers a sweet-tart taste that everyone is sure to enjoy.
+It's one of the best-known vodka "martinis" and offers a sweet-tart taste that many will enjoy.
 In fact, it's such a popular mix that there's also a kamikaze shooter and a number of other variations to explore.

 1 1/2 ounces vodka